China Vows No Concessions on Taiwan After Biden Comments

 Under President Xi Jinping, who is also Communist Party leader and head of the armed forces, China has been stepping up military, diplomatic and economic pressure on Taiwan.
 Over its National Day weekend at the beginning of the month, China sent a record 149 military aircraft southwest of Taiwan in strike group formations, prompting Taiwan to scramble aircraft and activate its air defense missile systems.

-China has also recently held beach landing exercises on its side of the roughly 160-kilometer (100-mile) -wide Taiwan Strait that, like the aircraft incursions, it described as a warning to the administration of Taiwan's independence-minded President Tsai Ing-wen.
+China has also recently held beach landing exercises on its side of the roughly 160-kilometer (100-mile) -wide Taiwan Strait that, like the aircraft incursions, it described as a warning to Tsai's administration.

 The U.S. has reinforced its support for Taiwan with military sales.
 State Department spokesman Ned Price said this month that American support for Taiwan is “rock solid."
 The U.S. has “also been very clear that we are committed to deepening our ties with Taiwan,” Price said.